ArunHub/Q-A/html.md

 **Iframe SrcDoc** => The content of the page that the embedded context is to contain.
 This attribute is expected to generally be used together with the sandbox attribute.
 If a browser supports the srcdoc attribute, it will override the content specified in the src attribute (if present).
 If a browser does not support the srcdoc attribute, it will show the file specified in the src attribute instead (if present).
 Note that if the content of the attribute contains a script tag then a closing script tag is required for the script to run, even if nothing else comes after the script.

-**Local storage delete** - storage.removeItem(keyName); // storage may be localstorage or sessionstorage

-- Sessionstorage - the only difference is while data stored in localStorage has no expiration set, data stored in sessionStorage gets cleared when the page session ends.
-A page session lasts for as long as the browser is open and survives over page reloads and restores.
-Opening a page in a new tab or window will cause a new session to be initiated with the value of the top-level browsing context, which differs from how session cookies work.
-Current page – ls.hi=0 or ss.hi=0 exists if loaded
-New tab – ls and ss newly created
-Close n open last tab – ls remains but ss expired.

 - **- Datalist link to input tag –**
 ---
     <datalist id="languages">